 So with that said, “What is mindful parenting?”
 It is the practice of applying the same principles of attention to the present with our children.
 It was well put in the Huffington Post, “Mindful parenting involves keeping in mind what is truly important as we go about the activities of daily living with our children…For us to learn from our children requires that we pay attention, and learn to be still within ourselves.
 In stillness, we are better able to see past the endemic turmoil and cloudiness and reactivity of our own minds, in which we are so frequently caught up, and in this way, cultivate greater clarity, calmness and insight, which we can bring directly to our parenting…Just bringing this kind of sensitivity to our parenting will enhance our sense of connectedness with our children.”

 If that was too much of a mouthful, mindful parenting, in its simplest terms is about an awareness of your needs and your child’s needs in the present moment and staying focused on that.
 It is rather a slowing down of your thoughts and almost a cleansing of your thoughts.
-It is about thinking and panicking less and being there in the moment for yourself and your child more.
+It is about thinking less and panicking less and being there in the moment for yourself and your child more.
+To begin mindful parenting, you may find it useful to write a personal mission statement and determine what is most important to you.

 Basically, we can all get caught up in the hectic schedules and stress of daily life but practicing mindful parenting can help make life calmer, happier, and healthier.
 We can turn a moment of stressed out panic to get out the door and anger at the kids for not being ready to speaking and moving in a purposeful way that communicates our expectations without panic, stress, judgement, and fear.
 Mindful parenting will still encounter times of conflicting needs but because of your connection to the present moment for you and your child, your actions and words will likely have more kindness and wisdom in them.